HAKORADev/VODER/README.md

 **VODER** is a professional-grade voice processing and transformation tool that enables seamless conversion between speech, text, and music.
 Built for creators, developers, and audio professionals, VODER delivers **high-quality synthesis, voice cloning, and music generation** capabilities through an intuitive interface.

-This software was not tested as thoroughly as it should be — all code was written blindly without sufficient computing resources to properly validate it.
-Development continues as much as possible given real-world constraints.

 🤖 **For AI agents and automated tools:** See [Bots.md](Bots.md)